In this article

 For the type answer slide type, you can add both a correct answer under “Correct answer” as well as other optional correct answers if there are other acceptable answers.

 Answers here are not case-sensitive.
-You can also mark other submitted answers as correct while presenting (in case a participant misspells the answer, for example).
+You can also manually mark other submitted answers as correct while presenting by clicking the red X next to each answer and changing it into a green check mark (in case a participant misspells the answer, for example).

 Customize your Quiz slides